garrandall/popular-music-data/tracks/tapout-rich-gang-lil-wayne-birdman-future-mack-maine-nicki-minaj.md

 She got that million dollar (Rich Gang)
-Million dollar ooh, ooh, ooh (Rich Girl)
+Million dollar oh, oh, oh (Rich Girl)
 She got that million dollar
 (Sexy Slim, I see you, paradise home, yeah)
-Million dollar ooh, ooh, ooh
+Million dollar oh, oh, oh
 (Flossing while you're shining, jumping out of Bugattis) And all I want to do is touch it, touch it, touch it Touch it and touch it and touch it, touch it